How to start a podcast at UC Berkeley

 Anne interviewing Gemma in a courtyard

-That’s me, Anne Brice, interviewing Gemma Givens for our podcast, Berkeley Voices.
+That’s me interviewing Gemma Givens for our podcast, Berkeley Voices.
 (UC Berkeley photo by Brittany Hosea-Small)

 Hi, my name is Anne Brice.
-I’m a podcast producer and writer for Berkeley News in UC Berkeley’s Office of Communications and Public Affairs.
-I write, report and produce Berkeley Voices, about the people who make UC Berkeley the creative, quirky, world-changing place that it is.
+I’m a podcast producer and writer for UC Berkeley News in UC Berkeley’s Office of Communications and Public Affairs.
+I write, report and produce Berkeley Voices, a podcast that explores the lives and work of fascinating UC Berkeley students, staff, faculty, and visiting scholars and artists.
 And I manage Berkeley Talks, a podcast that features lectures and conversations at Berkeley.

 When tightening up the theme and structure of Berkeley Voices, I found this step-by-step guide by Buzzsprout about how to start your own podcast to be helpful.
 And this guide by RSS.com has some great tips, too.